 if __name__ == '__main__':

-from kmk.kmk_keyboard import KMKKeyboard from kmk.keys import KC from kmk.matrix import DiodeOrientation
+from kmk.kmk_keyboard import KMKKeyboard from kmk.keys import KC from kmk.scanners import DiodeOrientation

 keyboard = KMKKeyboard()